frees-io/freestyle/docs/src/main/tut/docs/integrations/doobie.md

     toOption.getOrElse(throw new Exception("Could not create example transactor"))
 ```

-By using the _fs2-cats_ interop project, we get the necessary type class instances for `Task`, so we can translate our `FreeS` program into a `Task`.
+By using the _fs2-cats_ interop project, we get the necessary type class instances for `Task`, so we can translate our `FreeS` program into a `Task`:

 ```tut:book
 import _root_.fs2.interop.cats._